dlebansais/Insta-Unblock/README.md

 Automatically unblock files downloaded from the Internet.

 # Using the program
-Copy binaries from the latest release [here](https://github.com/dlebansais/Insta-Unblock/releases) in a directory, then run InstaUnblock.exe as administrator.
+Copy [the latest release](https://github.com/dlebansais/Insta-Unblock/releases/download/v1.0.57/InstaUnblock.exe) in a directory, then run it.exe as administrator.
 This will create a little icon in the task bar.

 Right-click the icon to pop a menu with the following items: